paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 #### Formatting Matters

-The way you format your documents (newlines, heading and so on) do matter!
+The way you format your documents (newlines, heading and so on) makes a difference.
 Consider the below examples:

 ```rust
 /// This function works with input u32 x and multiplies it by two.
 If